mrousavy/react-native-google-nearby-messages/README.md

 ### Bluetooth Availability

-Check if the user has granted Bluetooth Permissions. (on Android, this function always returns `true`)
+Check if the user has granted Bluetooth Permissions.
+This feature is experimental, and strongly differs between iOS and Android.

 ```ts
 import { checkBluetoothPermission } from 'react-native-google-nearby-messages';